AashishGpta/TIPSY/README.md

 trivia_my.py : Code for visualising PPV diagrams (modified version of https://github.com/jaehanbae/trivia)
 tipsy_hltau.ipynb : Notebook showing example of fitting HL Tau using TIPSY

-IMPORTANT: This work is still in progress, please use caution when interpreting results.
+Important: This work is still in progress, please use caution when interpreting results.